sjfricke/Tango-C-NDK-Tutorial/README.md

 # Tango-C-NDK-Tutorial
-Helping those who want to get involved in the realm of Augmented Reality
+Helping those who want to get involved in the realm of Augmented Reality.

 ------

 ## Who is this for?
-* Right now it is for the person who wants to get into Project Tango via the C/C++ API and found there was **NO** documentation anywhere else.
-My goal is to save you at least an hour of your life where I wasted five of mine trying to find these simple answer.
+* Right now this is for the person who wants to get into Project Tango via the C/C++ API and found there was **NO** documentation anywhere else (seriously, I am writing this out of frustration).
+My goal is to save you at least an hour of your life where I wasted five of mine trying to find these simple answesr.
-* Note that this is a tutorial for both Tango and NDK
+* **NOTE:** that this is a tutorial for both Tango and NDK and broken up to different sections if you only need help with a certain part

+## Project Tango
+* Project Tango is your best options to use true agumented reality technology with a plateform that many people have (Android).
+The support for Tango on smartphones is slowly rolling out and a great way to make AR applications that many people can use.

 ------